-Bachelor in Natural Sciences (Chemistry)
+Bachelor in Natural Sciences (Physics, Chemistry and Materials Science)

 The bachelor’s programme is the first level of academic study, whereby the student enhances his/her general educational basis, acquires basic knowledge and skills in the speciality and knowledge and skills necessary for starting the master’s programme and work.
 The volume of the bachelor’s programme is 180 ECTS.
 The programme lasts for 3 years.

 The master’s programme is the second level of academic study, where student enhances his/her specialist knowledge and professional skills and acquires the knowledge and skills necessary for independent work and doctoral studies.
 The volume of the master’s programme is 120 ECTS.
 The programme lasts for 2 years.